drjs/paperanalysis/README.md

 Earlier versions of MATLAB will not be able to reliably run this code.

 #### Statistics Toolbox (optional but recommended)
-This toolbox is used to do the statistical analysis, comparing files with each other.
+This toolbox is used to do the statistical analysis of comparing files with each other.
-The code should work without the statistics toolbox installed, however you can only create word clouds (without clusters) and not the Semantic Surface.
+The code should work without the statistics toolbox installed, however you can only create word clouds (without clustering) and not the Semantic Surface.

 #### Parallel Computing Toolbox (optional)
 If you have a very large number of files to read this toolbox can parallelise